Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Neural_Network/2019-09-24-How_Transferable_are_Features_in_Deep_Neural_Networks.md

 ---

-This is a brief summary of paper for me to note it, [How transferable are features in deep neural networks?, Yosinski et al. (2014)](https://papers.nips.cc/paper/5347-how-transferable-are-features-in-deep-neural-networks)
+This is a brief summary of paper for me to note it, [How transferable are features in deep neural networks?.
+Yosinski et al. NIPS 2014](https://papers.nips.cc/paper/5347-how-transferable-are-features-in-deep-neural-networks)

 {% include MathJax.html %}